 As the static increases, so do our filter settings

 Have you found yourself ignoring more emails these days?
 Do you quickly discard unopened mail without hesitation?
 Are you starting to tune out conversations and advertisements at an unprecedented rate?
 Don’t feel like you are the only one.
 It has come down to preserving our sanity.
-Most of us have our IOF’s set on higher settings as the static continues to increase.
+Most of us have our information overload filters set on high because the static continues to increase.

 What’s the danger?